 See the bit of wave in the petal?

 Now do two scallop C strokes and bring them down to a point…more or less

 I did the outline of the design on my board with the graphite much darker than I normally would so you could see it in the photos.

 Typically it is so light the camera would have a hard time picking it up.

-This is the actual design that will be in my pattern packet.
+This is the actual design that is in my pattern packet that is available here.

 Now paint in the second layer of the top of the bowl of the rose,

 Since this bowl is a little wider I don’t do another layer..

 but my video does show me demonstrating a rose with a third layer in the bowl.